acidtone/wbdv-winter-2020/materials/cpnt200/assignments/assignment-2/README.md

-# Assignment 2: Wordpress Child Theme Website
+# Assignment 2: Wordpress Simple Parent Theme
 ## Purpose
 This task helps you become familiar with the fundamentals of WordPress by creating pages, posts, a menu, a user, and adding themes and plugins.

-## Requirements
-This is a child-theme assignment.
-Please choose a simple theme to extend into a child theme.
-Change the presentation and behaviour of this theme using the following methods:
-1. Override two or more of the parent theme's templates (or template partials).
-2. Inject a custom stylesheet(s) into the theme (don't use the default `style.css` file when you extended the parent theme) and override the presentation to suit your needs.

-Important:
-- It should be obvious that the child theme has been changed from the parent theme.
-Try different layouts, images, colour, fonts, etc. You may also extend one of your own themes.
-- Comment the code of your template and CSS overrides so your instructor knows how you've extended the theme.
-Otherwise, if the changes aren't obvious, you may not receive marks for the work.

 ## Directions
 In your WordPress instance, create an elegant user design and user experience for the CG Law LLP firm.
+You have decided to build a custom parent based on the Underscore starter theme.

 They are looking for a 3-page Wordpress website that they can edit themselves:
 - Create a Post for each of the 3 lawyers, using `lawyer-text.txt` for content:
   - Create a Category called ‘Lawyers';
   - Assign the ‘Lawyers' category to each lawyer post;
   - Do NOT allow comments on the Lawyer Posts;
-  - Upload 3, openly licensed images for the lawyers to the Media section and display them with their bios.
+  - Upload 3, openly licensed images for the lawyer profile pictures to the Media section and display them with their bios.
 - Create a Post for each of the 3 practice areas, using `practice-areas.txt` for content:
   - Create a Category called 'Practice Areas';
   - Assign the 'Practice Areas' Category to each Practice Area Post;